ibm-cloud-docs/codeengine/project.md

 ```
 {: screen}

 If your project is not soft deleted, then to permanently delete a project so that it cannot be restored, use the `--hard` option with the [**`project delete`**](/docs/codeengine?topic=codeengine-cli#cli-project-delete) command to specify to immediately and permanently delete the project.
-For example, to permanently delete the `myproject` project,
+For example, to permanently delete the `myproject3` project,

 ```
 ibmcloud ce project delete --name myproject3 --hard